 - Wyoming

-You can avoid points on your driving license if you can keep the ticket off your record.
-Even in states without a points system, a speeding ticket will still appear on your driving record and affect your insurance rates.
+You can avoid points on your driving license if you keep the ticket off your record.
+Even in states without a points system, a speeding ticket will still appear on your driving record, affecting your insurance rates.

 How long does a speeding ticket stay on your driving record?